Marfan Syndrome

 WHAT IS MARFAN SYNDROME?

 Marfan syndrome is an inherited (runs in families) medical problem that affects the strength of connective tissues in the body.
-Connective tissues provide the framework that holds the body together and play an important role in growth and development.
-Connective tissue is found throughout the body, so patients with Marfan syndrome may have problems with many different parts of the body including bones, joints, eyes, heart, blood vessels, nervous system, skin, and lungs.
+Connective tissues hold the body together and play an important role in its growth and development.
+Since connective tissue is found throughout the body, Marfan syndrome can affect many areas, such as the bones, joints, eyes, heart, blood vessels, nervous system, skin, and lungs.

-Marfan syndrome affects both girls and boys and all ethnic groups.
+Marfan syndrome affects both girls and boys of all races.
 About 1 in 5,000 people are born with the disorder, and an estimated 200,000 people in the United States are currently diagnosed with it.

 WHAT CAUSES MARFAN SYNDROME?